 “Absolutely!”
 I replied.
 “He was on his way to make a big score.”

 It took me a few seconds to realize that he thought I was some white kid who got burned trying to score drugs in the hood.
 Luckily, my earnest naiveté soon convinced the detective that he was dealing with a legitimate dumbass.

-We chatted about the gangs in Phoenix, and I showed him Eijah’s chain that he’d forgotten to take back from me, which I had taken along as evidence.
+We chatted about the gangs in Phoenix, and I showed him Eijah’s chain.
+He’d forgotten to retrieve it, and I had taken along as evidence.

 The detective weighed the thick coil of braided links in his hand.